Nithanim/arcdps-wvw/README.md

 * Step counter between fights
 * Show upgrades, tier and buff on map
-* Overlay HUD for objectives in looking direction
+* More data for overlay HUD for objectives
 * Visualize claim change on map
 * Share and display position on HUD of other players
 * Second-squad helper